 Cytostatic and/or cytotoxic chemotherapy

-The ground for use of chemotherapy for malignant tumors is the theoretical possibility of selectively inhibiting the growth of a malignant cell without significantly damaging the healthy tissues and organs of the patient.
-However, not all the locations and forms of a malignant tumor are equally sensitive to chemotherapy drugs.
+The logic of chemotherapy on malignant tumors is that it is possible to selectively inhibit the growth of a malignant cell without significantly damaging the healthy tissues and organs of the patient.
+However, not all locations and forms of malignant tumor are equally sensitive to chemotherapy drugs.

-Rational chemotherapy involves the use of different regimens depending on the treatment task.
-The treatment regimen can be intense, causing significant side effects, moderately toxic or simply non-toxic.
-Repeat courses are considered mandatory.
-The intervals between the courses are determined by the task of treatment and by the characteristic of the side effects of the drugs.
-The therapeutic effect of antitumor drugs is evaluated after each course of treatment, usually after 2-4 weeks.
+Rational chemotherapy is adapted to the case it is treating.
+The treatment regimen can be intense, causing significant side effects, toxic or even non-toxic.
+Repeat courses are typical, but the intervals between the courses are determined by the nature of the treated case as well as the side effects of the drugs.
+The efficacy of antitumor drugs is evaluated after each course of treatment, normally after 2-4 weeks.

 Targeted chemotherapy or "smart" chemotherapy drugs

-Chemotherapy, known as targeted treatment, is inherently a medical treatment of cancer.
-Drugs used in this case belong to the category of so-called "smart" drugs.
+Smart chemotherapy, also known as targeted treatment, is a medical treatment for cancer.
+The drugs used in this case belong the category of 'smart drugs'.

-The difference between classical chemotherapy and targeted chemotherapy is that "smart" drugs can clearly identify mutating cells and exert a destructive effect exclusively within the malignant neoplasm, without affecting healthy organs and tissues.
-These drugs are less toxic than classical drugs that are used in chemotherapy.
-Therefore, they can be used in those cases when the other drugs are contraindicated for the extremely malnourished by cancer patient.
+The difference between classical chemotherapy and targeted chemotherapy is that 'smart' drugs can clearly identify mutating cells, and can therefore exert a destructive effect exclusively on the malignant neoplasm without affecting healthy organs or tissues.
+These drugs are less toxic than the drugs traditionally used in chemotherapy, and therefore they can be used in those cases when the other drugs are contraindicated for the patient.

 Treatment of cancer with the help of modified drugs of the target therapy is successfully carried out in Turkey.